Leaderboard

 2 points

-10. There is a reason that benchrest shooters, precision long range shooters and others that want tiny little groups don't shoot semi autos, pumps or lever guns.
+There is a reason that benchrest shooters, precision long range shooters and others that want tiny little groups don't shoot semi autos, pumps or lever guns.
 For most situations in fairly close cover, a rifle that groups 2" to 4" at 100 yards is MORE than accurate enough, and offers the advantage of quick repeat shots.
 If you want to do precision shooting at ranges beyond 150-200 yards, get a bolt action.
 Passing up a decent shot at 40 yards because your 100 yard groups are only 4"...
-WHY...????..
+WHY...????..2 points

-11. I have been talking to employees of agencies involved in hunting and management of park land in NYS.
+I have been talking to employees of agencies involved in hunting and management of park land in NYS.
 It appears that right now may be the best opportunity to open parts of Harriman State Park to bow hunting.
 I put this in the general hunting area because I think all hunters should support such an effort.
 Three decades ago, the Palisades Interstate Park Commission open parts of the park for a 3 year trial bow hunt.
 This was challenged in court and the Park Commission prevailed.
 However, after the trial, they caved to the animal rights groups and stopped hunting.
 In the past 30 years, a number of enviro groups - that formerly opposed the hunt – have dropped their opposition due to growing awareness of deer impacts.
 Impacts that may have permanently changed the vegetation of the park.
 The Park Commission is discussing deer management internally.
 They know something must be done if there is going to be any forest regeneration.
 They do not want to abandon the habitat to a handful of plant species that deer don't eat.
 What would be helpful right now is personal and organizational support for deer management in the park being done by bow hunters.
 If you belong to a downstate club, please try to get a letter of support from your organization.
 If you are a downstate hunter, please write a personal letter.
 Letters should be sent to: Mr. James F. Hall, Executive Director Palisades Interstate Park Commission Bear Mountain State Park Bear Mountain, NY 10911-0427 Organizations that are near the park might want to try to meet with Mr. Hall.
-Is there anyone out there connected to the Conservation Council who might propose they send a letter?
+Is there anyone out there connected to the Conservation Council who might propose they send a letter?1 point

 1 point